 The very idea of British India seems inexplicable.

-Britain, on the other hand, had no indigenous written language until the 9th century A.D. (almost 3,000 years after India).
+Britain, on the other hand, had no indigenous written language until the 9th century CE (almost 3,000 years after India).
 Its population was about 16.6 million in 1850.

 Europe's Scramble for Colonies in Asia: